SaarthChahal/ML-DL/README.md

 Confusion Matrix.

-Confusion matrix to evaluate the accuracy of a classification. confusion matrix usage to evaluate the quality of the output of a classifier on the data.
+Confusion matrix to evaluate the accuracy of a classification.

+Confusion matrix usage to evaluate the quality of the output of a classifier on the data.

 The diagonal elements represent the number of points for which the predicted label is equal to the true label, while off-diagonal elements are those that are mislabeled by the classifier.

 The higher the diagonal values of the confusion matrix the better, indicating many correct predictions.